This course is part of the minor Global Affairs and can thus only be followed as part of this minor.

 Details for submitting papers (deadlines) are posted on Blackboard.

 Late hand in penalty: 0,5 minus per day, and after seven days we do not accept papers any longer.

 Retake: in order to redo the paper, you need to hand-in the first paper.
-In order to retake the exam, you need to have participated in the first exam.
-Students will be permitted to re-do the paper and/or retake the exam if they have a mark between 3 and 5,4 or with permission of the Board of Examiners.
+If you fail to hand in the first paper, you will not be able to redo the paper.
+Students will be permitted to re-do the paper if they have a mark between 3 and 5,4 or with permission of the Board of Examiners.